 is guilty of an offence against this Act.

+Penalty for this subsection: a fine of $25 000.

 (5) A person is not required under this section to answer any question or give any information that tends to incriminate him.

+[Section 18 amended: No. 25 of 2019 s.
+25.]

 19. Minister may appoint auditor to audit trust accounts

 (1) The Minister may, in any case where he is of opinion that for the protection of the public, or the creditor of a licensee, it is desirable so to do, by notice in writing appoint an auditor, at the expense of the licensee, to arrange for the audit of the trust account of the licensee in respect of the period specified in the notice and to prepare and deliver to the Minister a report on the audit of the trust account.